naibarn/SmartSpec/.smartspec/workflows/smartspec_verify_tasks_progress.md

 ---
-description: Verify implementation progress against tasks/specs with SmartSpec v5.2 centralization and UI JSON addendum
+description: Verify implementation progress against tasks/specs with SmartSpec v5.6 centralization, multi-repo + multi-registry alignment, safety-mode, and UI JSON addendum
-version: 5.2
+version: 5.6
 ---

 # /smartspec_verify_tasks_progress

 Verify real implementation progress against `tasks.md`, `spec.md`, and the canonical SmartSpec centralized knowledge layer.

-This workflow enforces SmartSpec v5.2 centralization:
+This v5.6 workflow preserves the original v5.2 intent and structure while extending it to match the upgraded chain (spec → plan → tasks → implement → verify) for multi-repo and multi-registry programs.

+SmartSpec centralization remains unchanged:

 - **`.spec/` is the canonical project-owned space**.
 - **`.spec/SPEC_INDEX.json` is the canonical index**.
 - **`.spec/registry/` is the shared source of truth**.